 Promoted video ads appear natively in users’ timelines or feeds.
 You can only promote an existing video tweet, so you’ll have to publish your video ads as a tweet, and then promote it.
 These are auto-played on mute as the users scroll through their timeline or feeds.

 You can build lookalike audiences that mirror those of other brands that attract the same kind of people you’re trying to reach!

 Here is an example by NFL:

 2. Twitter Video Website Cards

-Basically, the ad will start out as a video (auto-played) with a headline you can customise.
-It then opens up to a larger video and website preview, and ultimately directs you to the advertiser’s chosen website when you click it.
+Basically, the ad will start out as a video (auto-played) with a headline you can customize.
+It then opens up to a larger video and website preview and ultimately directs you to the advertiser’s chosen website when you click it.

 These campaigns can be optimized for different goals, whether that’s video views, website clicks or awareness.
 Here is an example by Bank of America:

 It’s nice to be alerted when something’s a little off.
 Stay on top of things like unusual account activity.

 — Bank of America Tips (@BofA_Tips) June 5, 2017